Tealium/integration-angularjs/README.md

 ## Example

 For an example, see files in /sample folder.
-Note:  This uses the "Option 2" described above.
+This sample app uses the "Option 2" method described above.